SoftCreatR/JSONPath/README.md

 Known issues
 ------

-- This project has not implemented multiple string indexes eg. `$[name,year]` or `$["name","year"]`.
-I have no ETA on that feature and it would require some re-writing of the parser that uses a very basic regex implementation.
+- This project has not implemented multiple string indexes e.g. `$[name,year]` or `$["name","year"]`.
+I have no ETA on that feature, and it would require some re-writing of the parser that uses a very basic regex implementation.

 Similar projects
 ----------------